TESS observations of the WASP-121 b phase curve: Introduction

 \section{Introduction}

-A planet's occultation as it goes behind its host star, i.e., the secondary eclipse, reveals atmospheric characteristics such as the dayside temperature and reflectivity \citep{Agol+2010, Line+2013}.
+A planet's occultation as it passes behind its host star, i.e., the secondary eclipse, reveals atmospheric characteristics such as the dayside temperature and reflectivity \citep{Agol+2010, Line+2013}.
 Furthermore, changes in the brightness of a planet and star system as a function of orbital phase (i.e., the phase curve), contain information about the dynamics of the orbit as well as the thermal state on the nightside and heat recirculation on the planet \citep{CowanAgol2008, Angerhausen+2015, Shporer2017, Zhang+2018, Shporer+2019}.

-WASP-121\,b (TOI 495, TIC 22529346) is a transiting exoplanet with a period of $\sim 1.275$ days discovered by \citet{Delrez+2016}.
-It belongs to a class of exoplanets known as ultra-hot Jupiters, which orbit their stars with short periods.
-It is likely that WASP-121\,b is locked to its host star via tidal interactions.
-WASP-121\,b has various features that make it an exceptional exoplanet.
-First, its short orbital period and bright host star (i.e., F6V type) cause it to be highly irradiated, raising its near infrared brightness temperature to $\sim$ 2700 K \citep{Evans+2017}.
-Second, it has a spin-orbit angle of $258^\circ\pm{5^\circ}$ \citep{Delrez+2016}, indicating that the exoplanet is in a nearly polar orbit.
-Third, given its mass and radius of 1.2 and 1.8 times that of Jupiter, respectively, WASP-121\,b is an inflated exoplanet that nearly fills its Roche lobe.
-This means that it should tidally disrupt and merge with its host star in the next few hundred million years.
-Furthermore, given its bright host star with a V magnitude of 10.4, aforementioned inflated state and availability of previously collected spectroscopic data, WASP-121\,b is an interesting target for atmospheric characterization.
-James Webb Space Telescope (JWST) is expected to further characterize the atmosphere of WASP-121\,b in near and far infrared.
+WASP-121\,b is a transiting exoplanet with a period of \bperiod{} days discovered by \citet{Delrez+2016}.
+The host star WASP-121 has the \textit{TESS} Input Catalog (TIC) number 22529346 and is a F6V type star with radius of $1.52\pm0.06$~R$_\odot$, mass of $1.45\pm0.25$~M$_\odot$, and effective temperature of $6776\pm134$~K \citep{Stassun+2019}.
+WASP-121\,b belongs to a class of exoplanets known as ultra-hot Jupiters that orbit their host stars with short ($\sim 1$ day) periods and have dayside temperatures larger than 2200~K. Given its short orbital period, it is likely that WASP-121\,b is locked to its host star via tidal interactions.
+Furthermore, WASP-121\,b has various features that make it an exceptional exoplanet.
+First, its short orbital period and hot host star cause it to be highly irradiated, raising its dayside near-infrared brightness temperature to $\sim$2700 K \citep{Evans+2017}.
+Second, it has a spin-orbit angle of $258^\circ\pm{5^\circ}$ \citep{Delrez+2016}, indicating that the planet's orbit is nearly anti-aligned with the stellar spin axis.
+Third, given its mass and radius of $\sim$1.2 and $\sim$1.9 times that of Jupiter \citep{Delrez+2016}, respectively, WASP-121\,b is an inflated exoplanet that nearly fills its Roche lobe.
+This means that it should be tidally disrupted and merge with its host star in the next few hundred million years.
+Furthermore, given its bright host star with a V magnitude of 10.5, aforementioned inflated state and availability of previously collected spectroscopic data, WASP-121\,b is an interesting target for detailed atmospheric characterization.
+The James Webb Space Telescope (\textit{JWST}) is expected to further characterize the atmosphere of WASP-121\,b in the near and far-infrared via emission spectroscopy.